jianminchen/Leetcode_Julia/Practice history/2020 July to August Facebook onsite/BehaviorInterview.md

 5. Pramp mock interview <br>
 6. Work on system design study<br>

-Mistakes lack of innovations, life lessons<br>
+Mistakes lack of judgement, innovations, life lessons<br>
 1. Subscribe more than two years of Netflix, watch "drop dead diva" TV series.
 Waste time on too much entertainment.<br>
 2. Too shy to write and share my own experience as a software programmer from 2010 to 2015 January.
 Not open until August 2019 my first Facebook onsite interview.<br>
 3. Deal with personal confidence issues.
 For example, felt depressed for a day or two around Nov.
 2018.
 Housing issues in Canada and real estate price bubble after 2018.<br>